-The wall preventing your spiritual growth is belief.
+“The wall preventing your spiritual growth is belief.” — Guru Tua

-Every belief system has parameters, boundaries, limitations, … walls.
+“Every belief system has parameters, boundaries, limitations… these are walls.
 Some belief systems have more boundaries than others.
 If you are not progressing in your spiritual walk, check out your beliefs.
-Beliefs are the wall that’s holding you back. — Guru Tua
+Beliefs are likely the wall that’s holding you back.” — Guru Tua

 Religion capitalizes on our most basic fears.
 For instance, our existential fear of death is something that could propel us on our spiritual journey.
 Instead, organized religion uses it to sell belief in the afterlife.
-They use our most basic fears as a way of selling ideology.
+They use our most basic fears as a way of selling an ideology.
 Hence, the wall preventing your spiritual growth is belief.

-Religion represents the single most influential social institution behind the programming of bias and prejudice.
-However, not all religions are harmful.
-Only those that create boundaries and restrictions dictating values and thought.
+Religion represents the single most influential social institution.
+It drives the programming of bias and prejudice.
+However, not all belief systems are harmful, only those that create boundaries and restrictions dictating values and thought.
 As a result, these are harmful because they adversely affect our ability to reason.
-Some religions have more boundaries than others.

 Obstacles of Belief The Tendency of the Mind

-“If you have a belief and you come against an experience which the belief says is not possible, or, the experience is such that you have to drop the belief, what are you going to choose — the belief or the experience?
+“If you have a belief and you come against an experience which the belief says is not possible, or the experience is such that you have to drop the belief.
+What are you going to choose — the belief or the experience?
 The tendency of the mind is to choose the belief, to forget about the experience.
 That’s how you have been missing opportunities when God has knocked at your door.” — Osho

-The Problem with the easy way out
+The Problem with the Easy Way Out

-Joseph Campbell & Joseph Campbell’s Book The Hero’s Journey, Wikipedia
+(2) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia